rimsha468/ThreatLens-multi-modal-phishing-detection/README.md

 **Note:** CORS is currently configured with `allow_origins=["*"]` and `allow_credentials=False`.
-That's a reasonable default for local development against a static frontend, but worth tightening to specific origins before any public deployment.
+That's a reasonable default for local development against a static frontend; tighten to specific origins before any public deployment.

 **Environment:** create a `.env` file in `backend/` with: